 Here’s a fun little example from an article I recently read in Forbes Magazine (2).
 If I were to ask anyone in the United States which place was more dangerous, Thailand or Pakistan, I am confident the overwhelming majority would say Pakistan.
 Now, statistically speaking, they would be correct, but they may be surprised to find out about how close of a spread it is.

-The article looks at two scenarios – the most dangerous countries for Americans to travel based on the total number of murders, and the most dangerous countries for Americans to travel based on the number of murders per 100,00 visitors (numbers were for a 7-year spread and did not include active war zones).
+The article looks at two scenarios – the most dangerous countries for Americans to travel based on the total number of Americans murdered, and the most dangerous countries for Americans to travel based on the number of Americans murdered per 100,00 visitors (numbers were for a 7-year spread and did not include active war zones).
 These are two very different calculations and it is the second one I want to discuss – murders per capita.
 Please note that this is murders only, not incidents: one of the downfalls of speaking strictly in statistics.

-According to this list, Pakistan ranked as the #1 most dangerous with 3.54 murders per 100,000 visitors (that’s a whopping .000035% chance – less than the % of American’s killed per capita in Chicago!).
-What’s surprising here though is #2 was the far more popular Thailand with 3.2 murders per 100,000 visitors (or .000032%).
+According to this list, Pakistan ranked as the #1 most dangerous with 3.54 Americans murdered per 100,000 American visitors (that’s a whopping .000035% chance – less than the % of American’s killed per capita in Chicago!).
+What’s surprising here though is #2 was the far more popular Thailand with 3.2 Americans murdered per 100,000 American visitors (or .000032%).
 So, with such a close running, why then do we have such polarized views of these two destinations?

 Again – how often to do you hear positive news about Pakistan?
 Now think about Thailand: the magazines and travel blogs showing pristine beaches, backpackers posing with elephants, and wanderlust culture at it’s prime.
 Look back at the image of the military truck versus the beach.
 Even though the first image does not truthfully represent my overall experience, it adds a negative connotation and paints a false narrative.
 Compare it with the beautiful water in the picture of Thailand.